-- Develop a municipal signage/wayfinding strategy to improve the accessibility and standard of signage on public toilet network. - Update information annually about Council owned and managed toilets on the National Public Toilet Map within Banyule, including reconciling with data shown on Apple and Google Maps. - Update list of public toilets on Council's web page to include information including opening hours and DDA compliance.
+- Develop a municipal signage/wayfinding strategy to improve the accessibility and standard of signage on public toilet network. - Update information annually about Council owned and managed toilets on the National Public Toilet Map within Banyule. - Update list of public toilets on Council's web page to include information including opening hours and DDA compliance.